 Story types and general guidelines

-Read more about the TYPES OF SEGMENTS FSRN COMMISSIONS, including features, headlines, vox pops, reporter’s notebooks, and more.
+Read more about the TYPES OF SEGMENTS FSRN COMMISSIONS, including features, vox pops, reporter’s notebooks and more.

 Our allotted time for a feature story is about 3-6 minutes.
 A full feature requires a minimum of at least three different voices.
-Our second tier shorter news story runs between 1:30-2:59 minutes and requires a minimum of 2 voices.
-Headlines are a maximum of 1-minute.
-Voicers should be between 35-45 seconds.
+Our second tier shorter news story runs between 1:30-2:59 minutes and requires a minimum of two voices.

 If you have actualities that are not in English, provide a full transcription of the clip and a full English translation, as well as noting the gender of the source.
 Our production team will take care of the Voice Over mixes.
 However, please make sure that the English translations are clear and make sense so that the source’s intended meaning is conveyed.